 over the course of a year.
 Most are well educated, combining a high degree of task-oriented motivation with a lot of patience and attention to detail.
 Though some people will plan and carry out their volunteer travel independently, they more

 often like the camaraderie, security, and orderliness of a small-group experience.
 About 65 percent to 70 percent of older volunteer vacationers are women.

-Young and Old Together
+Young and Old Volunteering Side-by-Side

 Many older people underscore the value of working side by side with people of different ages to achieve a common goal.
 However, they do like to know that the project is proven senior-friendly, with some others in their age

 bracket as a normal part of the mix.
 For many, intergenerational conversations and shared adventures are a refreshing change in societies where communications between young and old are often artificial and uncomfortable.
 Carefully selected volunteer

 vacations can establish common ground and a lifelong bond between family members of different ages, especially grandparents and grandchildren.